SAP-samples/btp-azure-opensap/Week3/Unit4/README.md

 > We recommend using the web application of Microsoft Teams - for this development & testing scenario.

-3.2 Try to create a leave request using the chat bot you have created over the course of the last units.
+3.2 Try to create a leave request using the chat bot that you have created over the course of the last units.

 ![Request Leave](./images/u4_test_teams.png)